GusMtz787/GusMtz787/README.md

 ### What do I do nowadays?

 I am working as a **research associate** at the University of Paderborn.
 I am the current tutor of **system theory** and **advanced system theory** courses.
 Teaching these topics was been an introspective experience too.
-Additionally I have been producing a comprehensive guide regarding the current status of **direct data-driven Model Predictive Control**.
+Additionally I am working to produce a comprehensive guide regarding the current status of **direct data-driven Model Predictive Control** as well as reproducing example algorithms from authors like Dr. Jeremy Coulson and Dr. Julian Berberich.